 Holy Names grants credit for military training in accordance with the recommendations of the American Council on Education in the Guide to the Evaluation of Educational Experience in the Armed Forces.
 In order to receive such credit the student must present evidence by written certification from a recognized military authority, such as papers from a military separation center, AARTS transcript, an official copy of a diploma from a service school, or USAFI transcript.
 Holy Names University is a Servicemembers Opportunity College (SOC).
 As a SOC member, Holy Names University recognizes the unique nature of the military lifestyle and has committed itself to easing the transfer of relevant course credits, providing flexible academic residency requirements, and crediting learning from appropriate military training and experiences.
-Students may receive credit for up to 30 units of military training.
+Students may receive credit for up to 30 lower division units of military training.

-Credit for Non-collegiate Instruction
+Credit for Non-Collegiate Workforce Training

-Holy Names grants undergraduate degree credit for successful completion of non-collegiate instruction, appropriate to the Baccalaureate, that has been recommended by the Commission on Educational Credit and Credentials of the American Council on Education.
-The courses and number of units allowed are those recommended in the National Guide to Educational Credit for Training Programs.
-Credit granted for non-collegiate instruction is not generally applied to general education or requirements for the major and is limited to 12 semester units.
+Holy Names grants undergraduate degree credit for successful completion of non-collegiate instruction, appropriate to the Baccalaureate degree, that has been recommended by the Commission on Educational Credit and Credentials of the American Council on Education (ACE).
+The courses and number of units allowed are those recommended in the ACE National Guide to College Credit for Workforce Training.
+Credit granted for non-collegiate instruction is not generally applied to general education or requirements for the major and is limited to 12 lower division semester units.